 “Cohesive branding in your online visibility reinforces your brand’s values, personality, attitude and messaging.
 It builds trust and helps customers remember who you are.”

 It’s important stuff, so treat yourself to a happy dance if your website includes your logo and uses your brand’s chosen color palette.
-Don’t have a color scheme or logo?
-Take this fun brand personality quiz for help figuring that out first, and then work with a professional designer to come up with a fitting color scheme and logo.

 11. Contact info

 Is it easy for prospective customers or business partners to reach you?
 Your Contact page is one of the most important sections of your website — a portal for turning prospects into customers.
 Make it as good as it can be.
 Unless you have a truly compelling reason not to do so, provide at minimum a phone number and email address.
 If you have a physical location, include a mailing address and map.
 Then take it a step further by putting your primary contact info on every page of your website.

 How well does your website’s search feature work?
 “Googling” is now a verb.
 Siri and Alexa are our BFFs.
 Typing into a search bar is an everyday behavior (and for some of us, an every-five-minutes behavior).

 Website visitors expect working search functionality when they browse a site.

 Great job if your search feature is spot-on.
 Not quite there?
 Make the investment into getting it fixed.
 WordPress websites include a default search feature, but you might want to explore more robust search plugins if you’ve got WordPress site with lots of pages.
 And, when in doubt, hire a professional.

 Is all the information on your website current?
 Make sure that business contact information, service offerings, prices — essentially, all the information on your website — remains up-to-date.